omega8cc/boa/docs/DDEV-BOA.md

 BOA server itself: there is no Ægir/Hostmaster panel, no Octopus multi-tenancy, no CSF, and DDEV's nginx/PHP are stock builds, not BOA's own compiled ones.
 Per-site `php.ini` tuning and BOA's nginx directives are not exported (they are not readable through the limited shell).
-For a full local BOA server, see *BOA Local* (a prebuilt VM/LXC image), a separate effort.
+For a full local BOA server, see *BOA Local*: an install mode of the ordinary installer (`boa in-lts local <email>`, with `in-dev` and `in-pro` equally valid) that puts a whole BOA server on a local VM.
+It is not a prebuilt image.